 Focusing is done with the Filter and Group functions.
 Filtering enables you to simplify your views by hiding any of the symbols that exist in the database.
 Conversely, when your graph doesn't contain all of the information you're interested in, you can add hidden information back into the display.

-With Grouping, unavailable for the Control Flow and UML Diagram views, you're able to condense information by collapsing sets of symbols into single group symbols.
+With Grouping, unavailable for the Sequence Diagram and UML Diagram views, you're able to condense information by collapsing sets of symbols into single group symbols.
 You see just those relationships of the collapsed symbols that are external to the group.

 The Filter and Group functions can create simplified graphs from within the information that resides in your project's current database.
 You can achieve more far reaching and persistent results by managing which data sources are included and excluded from the project itself.

 Because of their flexibility and extensiveness, the Imagix 4D query facilities can seem formidable while you are still learning the tool.
 To quickly performing common queries with a few mouse clicks, you can use the Analyze function, which is symbol specific, and available through the MOUSE [Right] popup menu.